alexdascal/DevOps_code_challenge/README.md

 Small code challenge for DevOps/Infra Engineering practices.

 # Goal
-Deploy a highly-available service and the automation sscripts requried to provision and scale it.
+Deploy a highly-available service and the automation scripts requried to provision and scale it.

 # Task
 Using Ansible you need to deploy 2 instances of an Nginx container and balance external calls through HAProxy.
 The calls must *only* be served on port 80.
-Successfully reaching an nginx container must disaply the following message:
+Successfully reaching an nginx container must display the following message:
 ```
 Hello!
 This is <hostname>
 ```